microsoft/compose-language-service/README.md

 ## Overview

 This project contains a language service for Docker Compose, implementing the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
-It is shipped in the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension for Visual Studio Code.
+It is shipped in the [Container Tools](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-containers) extension for Visual Studio Code.

 ## Features